-Thai election winner Move Forward proposes bill to cut off senators' power in PM vote
+Thai election winner Move Forward proposes Bill to cut off senators' power in PM vote

 Leader of the Move Forward Party Pita Limjaroenrat failed in his first bid to be elected as Thailand’s 30th prime minister on Thursday.

-Move Forward Party members submitted the draft bill to Speaker of the House of Representatives Wan Muhamad Noor Matha on Friday afternoon, aiming to revoke Section 272 of the Thai constitution, which empowers the Senate to jointly select the prime minister together with the House of Representatives until May 2024.
+Move Forward Party members submitted the draft bill to Speaker of the House of Representatives and president of the Parliament Wan Muhamad Noor Matha on Friday afternoon, aiming to revoke Section 272 of the Thai constitution, which empowers the Senate to jointly select the prime minister together with the House of Representatives until May 2024.

 “We would like to call it an amendment to the constitution in order to return the power of selecting the prime minister to the people,” said Move Forward Party secretary-general Chaithawat Tulathon.